PIM

 The more people talk about your brand online, the wider your reach will be.
 Influencer partnerships expose your products and services to a pre-built audience.

 According to an IZEA Research report, 62% of social media users trust influencers more than celebrities.
+And in ecommerce today, trust is everything — 34% of shoppers will abandon a sale because they lack trust in the brand, according to Salsify’s research.
 When a trusted source recommends your offerings, that trust is transferable to your brand as a whole.

 The same report by IZEA Research revealed that 60% of social media users have engaged with a sponsored post.
-And, according to Influencer Marketing Hub, 60% of marketers say that influencer-generated content drives more engagement than branded posts.
+Investing in influencer ads can engage shoppers on their favorite social media platforms — and keep them coming back.

-Influencer partnerships come in all shapes and sizes — some brands and retailers choose to partner with one big-name celebrity, while others opt for multiple partnerships with smaller, niche accounts.
-Here are three companies seeing success with their ongoing influencer partnerships:
+Influencer brand partnerships come in all shapes and sizes — some brands and retailers choose to partner with one big-name celebrity, while others opt for multiple partnerships with smaller, niche accounts.
+Here are three companies that have found success with their past influencer brand partnerships:

 Aerie is renowned for promoting body positivity.
-In fact, influencer partnerships are such an important part of the brand’s image that it has won awards for them in the past.
+Influencer partnerships are such an important part of the brand’s image that it has won awards for them in the past.

-Over the years, the brand has partnered with top accounts in the fashion world, as well as a number of big names, like Busy Philipps.
+Over the years, the brand has partnered with top accounts in the fashion world, as well as several big names, like Busy Philipps.

-The aim of the campaigns is to "keep it real" and onboard influencers like Philipps who are well-known for vocalizing shared values — which has dramatically increased Aerie’s engagement and customer base.
+The campaigns aim to “keep it real” and onboard influencers like Philipps who are well-known for vocalizing shared values — which has dramatically increased Aerie’s engagement and customer base.

-In an interview for Glamour magazine, Philipps says that the partnership is "much bigger than just getting to appear in some ads — it’s about endorsing the brand’s underlying philosophy of representing women and celebrating their diversity."
+In a 2019 interview for Glamour magazine, Philipps says that the partnership is “much bigger than just getting to appear in some ads — it’s about endorsing the brand’s underlying philosophy of representing women and celebrating their diversity.”

 Partnering with influencers who share your values is crucial, and that’s exactly what watch brand MVMT did.
 The brand partnered with filmmaker, traveler, and adventurer Sam Kolder to create a collection of watches.